 Work Product Review Procedures

-Once the applicant claiming experience completes the application and experience log, submits the application fee and federal registry fee (if required), and provides documentation verifying the education hours required for the classification, the Department of Labor and Regulation reviews the application and supporting documentation.
+Once the applicant claiming experience completes the application and appraisal experience log, submits the application fee and national registry fee (if required), and provides documentation verifying the education hours required for the classification, the Department of Labor and Regulation reviews the application and supporting documentation.

-Once the Department has completed its review of the application including the experience log, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) that the applicant has performed during a specific timeframe.
-The applicant may choose for review his/her best appraisals from the categories and the timeframe requested by the Department.
-The Department will choose appraisals at random from the appraisal experience log to verify claimed experience.
+Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) for compliance review.
+The Department will also choose appraisals at random from the appraisal experience log to verify experience.